guides

 Where SMTP fits

-SMTP is not a competitor to IMAP or POP3.
+SMTP is not an alternative to IMAP or POP3.
 It is the protocol used to submit and relay outbound messages.

 Think of the split this way: